peterwittek/happycowler/README.rst

 ============
 Follow the standard procedure for installing Python modules from source:

-``$ sudo python2 setup.py install``
+``$ sudo python setup.py install``

 Disclaimer
 ==============
-It is conceivable that crawling HappyCow is not legal.
+It is conceivable that crawling HappyCow is illegal.